dorbivas/PRobot/README.md

 Insert instructions on how to get started with the project here, including any pre-requirements.

 ## Usage
+## Usage

-To use PR0B0T, follow these steps:
+To use PR0B0T, simply follow these steps:

-1.Clone the PR0B0T repository to your local system.
+1. Clone the PR0B0T repository to your local machine.
-2.Install the required Python packages by running pip install -r requirements.txt.
+2. Install the required dependencies by running `pip install -r requirements.txt` in your command prompt or terminal.
-3.Run the UI.py script in your terminal using the command python UI.py.
+3. Run the UI.py file to open the user-friendly console application.
-4.Follow the prompts in the console to enter the necessary information for your pull request.
+4. Follow the prompts in the console to generate and inject pull request messages using PR0B0T.

-5.PR0B0T will generate a custom pull request message for you and automatically inject it into your pull request.
+That's it!
+With PR0B0T, managing pull requests has never been easier.

 ## Team Members & github links: